Ghislaine Maxwell: Relationship with Jeffrey Epstein

-In 2008 Epstein was convicted of soliciting a minor for prostitution and served 13 months of an 18-month prison sentence.
+In 2008, Epstein was convicted of soliciting a minor for prostitution and served 13 months of an 18-month prison sentence.
 Following Epstein's release, although Maxwell continued to attend prominent social functions, she and Epstein were no longer seen together publicly.
 Although in 2013 Maxwell was an honoured guest at the Clinton Global Initiative conference, by late 2015 she had largely retreated from attending social functions.

-In her October 2025 memoir Nobody's Girl, Virginia Giuffre alleged Maxwell and Epstein sought to use her to be a surrogate mother for a baby they were planning to have together.
+In 2022, Maxwell told Daphne Barak that "If I could go back today, I would avoid meeting [Epstein], and I would say that that would be the greatest mistake I've ever made, and I would make different choices for where I would work".